 174B Student Union

-The Student Government Association is a body made by students, for students, under the leadership of students.
-We exist to represent the interests and needs of the student body here at the University of Tennessee, Knoxville in all areas of student life.
-Through our branches, we seek to implement positive change on campus in policies, practices, and programming, to ensure a welcoming, student-centered campus and effective Student Government.
-Members of SGA work as resources and advocates for students to ensure effective representation of students’ thoughts, ideas, and concerns about campus and community affairs.
+The Student Government Association (SGA) is a body made by students, for students, under the leadership of students.
+We exist to represent the interests and needs of the student body at the University of Tennessee, Knoxville in all areas of student life.
+Through our branches, we seek to implement positive change on campus in policies, practices, and engagement opportunities to ensure a welcoming, student-centered campus, and effective SGA.
+Members of SGA serve as resources and advocates for students to ensure effective representation of students’ thoughts, ideas, and concerns about campus and community affairs.

 The President makes appointments to administrative committees, which provides students the opportunity to serve on a committee focused on a topic or issue.
 These campus committees are made up of students, staff, and faculty.
 The President also makes appointments to the Judicial Board of SGA.
 Judicial exists to enforce the SGA Constitution and Bylaws.
 Finally, the President makes appointments to the SGA Executive Cabinet–an 11-person team that oversees all functions of the organization and works on special initiatives to create change for students.
 To advocate for change on campus, the SGA Executive Cabinet works with UTK and UT system administrators.

-The Vice President oversees Undergraduate Student Senate and First Year Council.
+The Vice President oversees the Undergraduate Student Senate and First-Year Council.